bharagha/eal-2025.2.0/sample-applications/video-search-and-summarization/docs/user-guide/overview-architecture-summary.md

 The application flow involves the following steps:

 1. **Create the Video Summarization pipeline**
-   - **Configure the pipeline**: The _Video Summarization UI microservice_ provides the user a means to configure the different capabilities required on the video summarization pipeline.
+   - **Configure the pipeline**: The _Video Summarization UI microservice_ provides the user a means to configure the different capabilities required on the Video Summarization pipeline.
 A separate user guide is planned to provide all required details on how to setup the pipeline.
-   - **Create the pipeline**: The configuration done on the UI is received by the _Video summarization pipeline manager microservice_.
+   - **Create the pipeline**: The configuration done on the UI is received by the _Video Summarization pipeline manager microservice_.
 The pipeline manager configures the required microservices as per the capabilities and configuration requested by the user.
 2. **Input Video Sources**:
    - **Provide video**: The user provides the source of the video to be summarized.
 The UI provides means to configure the input video.
 Currently, only offline video processing is supported by reading from local storage.
 In future, live camera streaming support will also be provided.
 The pipeline manager stores the video into a local object store.
    - **Ingest video**: The stored video is then consumed by the _video ingestion microservice_.
 The video ingestion microservice reuses DL Streamer pipeline server and all its capabilities to provide for different features like object detection, audio classification, and (in future) input feed from live cameras.
 The ingestion process involves decode, chunking, and selection of frame(s) from the input video.
 The extracted frame(s) is passed through object detection blocks, audio classification block if they are configured.
 The extracted frames along with the metadata returned by the object detector and/or audio classification is then passed to the VLM microservice.